Home >> Thermal, thermometry

 The Celsius scale was introduced to replace the Centigrade scale.

 The Centigrade scale had the melting point of ice as its lower fixed point and the boiling point of water as the upper fixed point, both measured at standard atmospheric pressure.

 However, unlike the triple point of water, the melting point of ice cannot be measured with enough precision to make it an absolute marker.

 The Celsius scale is closely related to the Kelvin scale.

-By definition one degree Celsius is: 1 / 273.16 (approximately 0.00366) of the difference between absolute zero and the triple point of water.
+One degree Celsius is 1 / 273.16 (approximately 0.00366) of the difference between absolute zero and the triple point of water.

 This is the same definition as for a degree Kelvin.
 So a temperature change of 1K equates to a change of 1oC.

 The two scales are also defined by the equation: